-The Delta Science Program performs analysis and synthesis of scientific information to report on status and trends of key scientific issues within the Delta.
-The Delta Science Program also coordinates workshops and symposia that result in synthesis reports.
-These products update the scientific state of knowledge, identify science needs and data gaps, and guide adaptive management.
+The Delta Science Program performs analysis and synthesis of scientific information to report on the status and trends of key scientific issues within the Sacramento-San Joaquin Delta.
+It also coordinates workshops and symposia that result in synthesis reports that update the scientific state of knowledge, guide adaptive management, and identify science needs and data gaps.

 The purpose of this effort is to develop a concise synthesis report based on the management decisions made during the 2012-2016 drought and the scientific information utilized to inform those decisions.
 Lessons learned from these actions are discussed and intended to inform future drought-related management decisions.